Computer Science & Electrical Engineering

 Upper-division majors should check EWUs Handshake for opportunities for work-study and departmental positions as course assistants, paper graders, or tutors.

 Many of our students are able to obtain internships where the theory and skills learned in the academic setting are put to the test.
-Internships allow you to gain new knowledge and understanding of current practices.
-An internship experience is an excellent opportunity to refine your career aspirations and make valuable contacts for future employment.
+Internships allow students to gain new knowledge and understanding of current practices.
+An internship experience is an excellent opportunity to refine career aspirations and make valuable contacts for future employment.

 Graduate Programs